-For the past week, we have been examining the Moscow Mule.
-We looked at some recipes from around the web and we have also looked at the history of the cocktail.
+For the past week, we have been examining the Moscow Mule and we have also looked at the history of the cocktail.
 We know that a basic Moscow Mule is a mixture of ice, vodka, ginger beer, and lime served in a copper mug.
 But what makes a great Moscow Mule?
 What captures the essence and spirit of the drink?
 Today we are going to examine the individual elements of the drink and put a little thought into what makes a great Moscow Mule.

 The History is important